uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 We will here use [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) to load images from disk.

+Note that since 2023/07/29, our examples Vulkan application are creating minimum-sized descriptor pools.
+You'll need to increase pool sizes in examples's main.cpp to fit extra descriptors.

 **THIS IS ONE WAY TO DO THIS AMONG MANY, and provided for informational purpose.
 Unfortunately due to the nature of Vulkan, it is not really possible to provide a function that will work in all setups and codebases.**

 Add at the top of the Vulkan example main.cpp file after the `check_vk_result()` function: